Unified Robust Estimation: Robust estimation

+In trimmed least squares (LS), the first step is to compute the residuals from a LS fit.
+Next, we identify and remove the outliers with large absolute residuals.
+Finally, we recalculate the LS solution using the remaining observations \citep{ruppert1980trimmed}.
+This estimator can be obtained using the IRCO with a concave tcave function and the initial estimator being the simple LS solution.

-where $I(\cdot)$ is the indicator function. \end{lemma} \end{confidential} The CC-estimators are closely related to least trimmed squares (LTS) estimator.
-For $n$ observations, a LTS estimator is a solution of the smallest least squares, selected from $h$ observations among all possible combinations in $n$ observations.
+The CC-estimators are also closely related to least trimmed squares (LTS) estimator, which should not be confused with the trimmed LS.
+Instead of using all $n$ observations to calculate the regression coefficients, a LTS estimator selects a subset of $\eta$ observations (where $\eta < n$) that result in the smallest sum of squared residuals (least squares) among all possible combinations.
 See \citet{maronna2019robust} and references therein.

-For the concave component tcave with $g(z)=\min(\sigma, z)$, replacing $\partial (-g(z))$ in Algorithm~\ref{alg:pcoco}, we obtain COCO for truncation-statics (COCOTS) algorithm.
-The total number of $z_i$ trimmed by $\sigma$ in step 4 is given by
+To illustrate the connection between Algorithm~\ref{alg:pcoco} and LTS, we will explicitly present Algorithm~\ref{alg:cocots} for the concave component tcave with $g(z) = \min(\sigma, z)$.
+This results in the IRCO for the truncation-stationary (IRCOTS) algorithm.
+In this case, we can obtain the total number of $z_i$ trimmed by $\sigma$ in Step 4:

-The data-driven $h^{(k+1)}$ is unspecified, but can be computed via the fixed truncation parameter $\sigma$, where truncation-statics is named for.
-We can modify the COCOTS algorithm such that the estimator is like the LTS estimator.
-Step 4 in Algorithm~\ref{alg:cocots} is modified such that $h^{(k+1)}=h \ \forall k$ holds.
-As a result, the location of truncation is subject to change in iterations.
-Putting together, Algorithm~\ref{alg:cocotv} becomes the trimmed estimator:
+The data-driven value of $\eta^{(k+1)}$ is unspecified but can be computed using the fixed truncation parameter $\sigma$, which is why it is named truncation-stationary.
+Next, we modify the IRCOTS algorithm to make the estimator similar to the LTS estimator.
+Specifically, we adjust Step 4 in Algorithm~\ref{alg:cocots} such that $\eta^{(k+1)} = \eta$ for all $k$.
+This modification allows the location of truncation to change in each iteration.